alsoc/fmdt/doc/source/user/introduction.rst

 detection.
 Detailed results are available in an article published in the *Astronomy & Astrophysics* journal :cite:`Vaubaillon2023`.

-Some preliminary results about the parallel implementation of the detection chain (see :numref:`fig_detection_chain`) have been presented in a poster :cite:`Kandeepan2022` of the workshop |AFF3CT|.
-The poster shows results in terms of throughput (|FPS|), latency and energy consumption.
+Some results about the parallel implementation of the detection chain (see :numref:`fig_detection_chain`) have been presented in an article of the COMPAS conference :cite:`Kandeepan2023` (*in french*).
+The paper shows results in terms of throughput (|FPS|), latency and energy consumption.
 The selected hardware targets match embedded systems constraints (e.g.
 :math:`\mathcal{T} \ge 30` |FPS| and :math:`\mathcal{P} \leq 10` Watts).